Washtenaw County, MI Self Help Groups

 for national and local information.

-Narcotics Anonymous: For meeting days, times & locations in Wayne County, click here.
+Narcotics Anonymous: For meeting days, times & locations in Washtenaw County, click here.

 for information about statewide and nationwide programs.